kaleynguyen/oct2022-dbt/greenery/week1_README.md

   GROUP BY 1
 ) a
 ```
-On average, we have 16.3 unique sessions we have per hour.
+On average, we have 16.3 unique sessions per hour.